radiantearth/stac-spec/item-spec/common-metadata.md

 data collection.

 **gsd** is the nominal Ground Sample Distance for the data, as measured in meters on the ground.
 There are many definitions of GSD.
-The value of this attribute should be related to the spatial resolution at the sensor, rather than the pixel size of images after orthorectification, pansharpening, or scaling.
+The value of this field should be related to the spatial resolution at the sensor, rather than the pixel size of images after orthorectification, pansharpening, or scaling.
 The GSD of a sensor can vary depending on off-nadir and wavelength, so it is at the discretion of the implementer to decide which value most accurately represents the GSD.
 For example, Landsat8 optical and short-wave IR bands